matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 ..
 Note::
    MSCs MUST still describe what the stable endpoints/feature looks like with a note towards the bottom for what the unstable feature flag/prefixes are.
-For example, a MSC would propose `/_matrix/client/r0/new/endpoint`, not `/_matrix/client/unstable/ com.example/new/endpoint`.
+For example, an MSC would propose `/_matrix/client/r0/new/endpoint`, not `/_matrix/client/unstable/ com.example/new/endpoint`.

 In summary: